KOSASIH/NexChain-Core/README.md

 # NexChain-Core
 NexChain-Core is the foundational repository for the NexChain blockchain platform, providing the essential infrastructure, protocols, and libraries that drive the ecosystem.
+This repository includes the core components for consensus mechanisms, networking, blockchain management, and smart contract execution, all designed for high scalability, security, and interoperability.
+With comprehensive documentation and a robust testing framework, NexChain-Core empowers developers to build and deploy decentralized applications (dApps) efficiently, fostering innovation in the blockchain space.